gonzalonunez/ginny/README.md

 }
 ```

-Upon building your project, Ginny finds the `RequestHandler` inside of `/api/hello.swift` and generates the Vapor boilerplate under-the-hood to register your route.
+Each time that your project builds, Ginny finds the `RequestHandler` inside of `/pages/api/hello.swift` and generates the Vapor boilerplate under-the-hood to register your route.
 You can always see the exact code that Ginny generates by checking your target's build logs for `App.generated.swift` and `Routes.generated.swift`.

 From here, you can run your server like you would normally and make a request to the corresponding endpoint:

 ```
 curl -X GET http://localhost:8080/api/hello
 ```